Council is the governing body of SOGS. It is comprised of the following:

 We suggest Councillors and attendees arrive 10-15 minutes prior to the meeting so as to have sufficient time to sign in and grab refreshments.

-We encourage members to attend all council meetings, but recognize that this is not always possible.
+We encourage members to attend all council meetings but recognize that this is not always possible.
 If you are unable to attend either a Council Meeting or a General Meeting, please seek someone else in your department to attend as an alternate for the Council date in question.
-To have this other student recognized at Council, please fill out the proxy form in advance and have your alternate bring it to council with them.
+To have this other student recognized at Council, please fill out the Councillor Alternate Form in advance and have your alternate bring it to council with them.

-The Council year begins with the September meeting.
-Please submit a Councillor Nomination Form to the SOGS office in September.
+The Council year begins with the October meeting.
+Please submit a Councillor Nomination Form to the SOGS office in October.
+Final date for receiving nomination forms is Friday, October 20, 2017.

 Serving as a Councillor enables you and your colleagues to voice your concerns and to raise the issues that matter to you.
-Meetings are held eleven times per year, and average a couple of hours in length.
-Being a Councillor enables you to learn more about issues affecting graduate students, both at Western and beyond – and provides an opportunity to meet with graduate students from other departments.
+Meetings are held eleven times per year and average a few hours in length.
+Being a Councillor enables you to learn more about issues affecting graduate students —both at Western and beyond— and provides an opportunity to meet with graduate students from other departments.

 Becoming an active part of SOGS Council can benefit your department’s graduate students.
 At the end of each term, the Society issues Departmental Grants to those departments who send representatives to Council meetings.
 Council is the “House of Commons” of SOGS.
 At Council, decisions are made about SOGS’ policies and practices, including the health plan and the Grad Club.